 Drawing and writing with the tablet, the pressure sensitivity feels well balanced.
-Both Apple and Samsung allows you to customize the pressure sensitivity (how hard you need to press) on the stylus.
+Both Apple and Samsung allow you to customize the pressure sensitivity (how hard you need to press) on the stylus.
 Tile detection also works equally well as well.

 Drawing with both tablets feels equally comfortable.
-The Apple Pencil has a slightly matte texture on the pen which feels better to hold compared to gloss and smooth texture on the S Pen.
+The Apple Pencil has a slightly matte texture on the pen which feels better to hold compared to the gloss and smooth texture on the S Pen.
 But that as well be a personal preference.

 Charging the stylus is very easy, simply attach the stylus to their magnetic docking station and it starts to charge automatically.
 The battery on these stylus lasts a long time on a full charge and they both come with fast charging.